austinche/sidejob/README.md

 and take a long time (such as months).
 They may be suspended and restarted many times.
 The job should be robust to the crashing or downtime of any portion of the infrastructure.

-Jobs can be language agnostic.
-Any language that talks to Redis can be used as a client.
-Workers should preferably use a Resque-compatible library.

 Requirements
 ------------